mrnaim69/JavaScript/THE JAVASCRIPT.md

 localStorage.clear();

-// Clears all data stored in
+//Clears all data stored in localStorage
-// localStorage

 ```